antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

  "build": "gulp build && yarn eleventy"
 }
 ```

+Now, whenever we run one of those two yarn scipts, our gulp tasks will be called before eleventy can parse our site.

 To tell 11ty to watch for changes to the css folder we need to add this code to `.eleventj.js`: